 If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

-This written guide aims at getting you up and running quickly with Geneious Biologics.
 You can find our series of introductory tutorial videos here, with the first one below:

 The written guide for getting up-and-running with Biologics follows: